opiter09/Fossil-Fighters-Randomizer/README.md

 - To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the Digadigamid.
 IMPORTANT: For technical reasons, these fossils will ONLY appear if you have neither fossil chip
-- The only text which is altered is the stuff saying which DP/Tryma vivos you get, since that is obviously required to know.
+- The text saying which DP/Tryma vivos you get has been altered, since that is obviously required to know.
 Unfortunately, however, Joe's confirmation lines could not be altered (it crashed it for some odd reason), so you'll just have to remember what vivosaur it was
 - Because of this text editing, this randomizer will only work on the English version of the game.
 Gomen'nasai.
 - Changing enemies' levels does not change how many moves they have.
 The code for this, like